Alan Henceroth – Chief Operating Officer

 in the 3rd person.
 For her, it's easy to be stoked on a place that's so authentic and breathtaking (sometimes literally).
 For editorial media inquiries, website concerns or photos for print, shoot her an email!

-Sha Miklas – Guest Services Manager and Environmental Manager
+Sha Miklas – Guest Services and Sustainability Manager

 Sha moved to Summit County in 1994 to utilize her degree in Ski Area Management and to live out a childhood dream of living in the mountains of Colorado.
 She started at Arapahoe Basin in 2004 as a ski instructor and currently manages our Guest Services Department.
 Sha also oversees our environmental initiatives and practices (so don't let her catch you throwing recyclables in a trash bin).
 Her love for the outdoors and her A-Basin family is why she says she will work at the Basin as long as they will have her!